 Beyond that, toss green things into this bowl of rice right at the end of cooking.
 Any green will do, but this is a good place for wild greens, like lambsquarters, dandelions, wild lettuce, amaranth, orache.
 But spinach is a good alternate, as are turnip, beet or mustard greens.
 Chard will work, but kale is too burly.

 My strong advice is to take your time when you cook the white parts of the onions, as well as the garlic.
 Slowly sweating the vegetables in butter helps them meld seamlessly into the rice.
 If you cook too fast, they will brown and discolor the risotto, or too short and they will be crunchy, which is off-putting.

 If you’ve never made Italian risotto, I urge you to try it.
 It’s not like any other rice you’ve probably ever eaten; only Chinese congee comes close.
 Silky, yet the rice has a distinct bite.
 Creamy, yet there is no cream.
 Warmth and softness is balanced by the herbiness of all those greens.

-A meal in a bowl, yes, but also a perfect match for grilled poultry or fish.
+Ramp risotto is meal in a bowl, yes, but is also a perfect match for grilled poultry or fish.

 - 1/4 cup unsalted butter, divided

 - About 2 dozen wild onions, white and green parts separated